Jamaica Star

 SATURDAY, January 28

-Shanique presents, Big Money Popping Any Weh Me Go, at Ninth Street, Greenwich Town, Kingston 13.
+Shanique presents Big Money Popping Any Weh Me Go, at Ninth Street, Greenwich Town, Kingston 13.
 Music by Presto Mix and Classic Team.
 Guest Selector Squeeze Eye.
 Pictures by Domz.